mui/material-ui/docs/src/pages/page-layout-examples/page-layout-examples.md

 {{"demo": "pages/page-layout-examples/PageLayoutExamples.js", "hideHeader": true}}

-If while using these examples you make changes or enhancements that could improve the developer experience, or you would like to contrbute an additional example, please consider creating a [pull-request on GitHub](https://github.com/mui-org/material-ui/pulls).
+If while using these examples you make changes or enhancements that could improve the developer experience, or you would like to contribute an additional example, please consider creating a [pull-request on GitHub](https://github.com/mui-org/material-ui/pulls).